 Some designers believe that UX is only about visiting the website or using the app.
 In fact, the experience of the user is not limited to these simple actions.
 For instance, if a customer buys something via a particular online store, but doesn’t receive a confirmation message or a call from a manager, these are the symptoms of poor UX.
 If the user made an order without obstacles, paid for the service, or bought the goods, it is positive UX.

 In other words, UX is the experience that the customer gets from working with the interface.
 User experience depends on various components: site architecture, graphic design, understandable content, and responsiveness of the interface to specific user’s actions.
-Since users’ impressions are quite abstract, UX design has to study their habits precisely, develop prototypes of behavior, and carry out tests for its detection.
+Since users’ impressions are quite abstract, user experience design agency has to study their habits precisely, develop prototypes of behavior, and carry out tests for its detection.
 UX-designer does all this work.

 UX-designer studies the users’ needs, create logical diagrams of the interface operation, tests prototypes on the target audience, and draws up a technical assignment for the UI-designer.
 It is a marketing engineer who explores users’ requirements and expectations.
 And based on the study, he or she develops the most effective design prototype.

 What is UI Design

 UI stands for “user interface.”
 It can be not only graphic but also tactile, voice, audio.
 We will consider only the graphical interface, as the designers mainly work with it.

 The UI design is a visualization process that has been developed based on user experience and target audience study.
 UI design includes processing the visual component of the interface: animation, illustrations, buttons, menus, slides, photos, and fonts.
 The UI designer determines the color palette and location of the objects.
 Generally, UI designer collects all the elements into a harmoniously working layout.